No "Zero-Shot" Without Exponential Data: Pretraining Concept Frequency Determines Multimodal Model Performance: T2I Models: Evaluation

 \subsection{Qualitative Results}

 In Fig. \ref{fig:let_it_wag_t2i} of the main text, we provide an initial insight into the qualitative performance of T2I models on \textit{``Let It Wag!''} concepts.
-For ease of comprehension and comparison, we segregate concepts into 4 clusters: \texttt{Aircraft} (Fig. \ref{fig:supp_qual1}), \texttt{Activity} (Fig. \ref{fig:supp_qual2}), \texttt{Animal} (Fig. \ref{fig:supp_qual3}) and others (Fig. \ref{fig:supp_qual4}). \textbf{Results.} Fig. \ref{fig:supp_qual1} shows T2I models having difficulty in representing an aircraft in its full form in a majority of cases in addition to misrepresenting the specific model in the generated images.
+For ease of comprehension and comparison, we segregate concepts into 4 clusters: \texttt{Aircraft} (Fig. \ref{fig:supp_qual1}), \texttt{Activity} (Fig. \ref{fig:supp_qual2}), \texttt{Animal} (Fig. \ref{fig:supp_qual3}) and others (Fig. \ref{fig:supp_qual4}). \textbf{Please note that we compress the aforementioned images to a lower quality due to the file size limitation of our submission.
+We will replace them with the original, high quality image files for the final version.} \textbf{Results.} Fig. \ref{fig:supp_qual1} shows T2I models having difficulty in representing an aircraft in its full form in a majority of cases in addition to misrepresenting the specific model in the generated images.
 Fig. \ref{fig:supp_qual2} showcases the difficulty T2I models face when representing actions or activities from prompts.
 Fig. \ref{fig:supp_qual3} exemplifies the same inability of T2I models to accurately represent animal species.
 Finally, the remainder of the query set is shown in Fig. \ref{fig:supp_qual4} and includes the inability to classify and subsequently generate certain species of flowers and objects.